VictorMMosqueraG/Ecommerce_Backend/README.md

 - **Feature Branch Example:**

   - Branch Name: `FT-OVCOM-38-AZ`
-  - Purpose: Development of a feature related to task OVCOM-38, focusing on the FRD scope, led by the team responsible for AZ.
+  - Purpose: Development of a feature related to task OVCOM-38 led by the team responsible for AZ.

 By adhering to these branch naming conventions, we enhance clarity and traceability within our development process.